15 Concentration Imputation

 • Imputation is triggered when no observation exists at the interval start time.

-• The three built-in methods are referenced by their suffix strings: "start_conc0", "start_predose", "start_cmin".
+• The three built-in start-of-interval methods are referenced by their suffix strings: "start_conc0", "start_predose", "start_cmin".

 • Global imputation: PKNCAdata(..., impute = "start_conc0").